 This may be the first sign of a frozen pipe, and you’ll be happy you know this.
 Believe me.

-When water flow is reduced to little or no flow from a plumbing fixture, there are immediate actions you need to take.
+So, what happens when your home’s pipes freeze?
+When your water flow is reduced to little or no flow from a plumbing fixture, there are immediate actions you need to take.
 Relax, though, you probably don’t need a plumber.
 That could cost you a lot of money because this can be a very time-consuming process.

 If the water won’t run at all, turn off the Main water valve.
 Then go back and turn the faucets on.
 They don’t need to be on full blast, but make sure that if they are that the drain can handle the flow.